Danny0728/data-generator/README.md

-# gibberish-data-generator
+# data-generator

-A simple utility for generating random gibberish data.
+A simple utility for generating random  data.
 This repository includes a `config.py` file for customizing parameters such as the model name, batch size, labels, and the total number of data samples.
 Additionally, a `tqdm` progress bar is integrated to show real-time progress during data generation.

 ---